KUSWSecurityTeam4/SuperAwesomeSecurity/README.md

 ## Run
 - Run `src/cpp/com/security/chat/run.sh [non-loopback-ip-interface] [port]` like `run.sh ens4 9000`
+- You should check mysql & postfix container are running.
+See **Build** part
 - You can access the server external if you expose your ip to public

 ## Test